CAcertOrg/cacert-infradocs/docs/systems/proxyin.rst

 --------------------------

 Add a line to the ``profiles::sniproxy::https_forwards`` item in Hiera data and adjust the firewall configuration on :doc:`infra02`.
+You will need to request DNS changes from the critical team if you want to switch an existing service to use the SNI proxy service.

 Changes
 =======